In this article:

-> I imported a result/report but certain information is missing (patient name, collection date, test names).
+> I imported a result/report but certain information is missing (patient name, collection date, test names, lab name).
 How can I fix this to see the information I need?

 When you view imported pathology/radiology result files, Gentu is displaying the contents of the file exactly "as is".
 If the laboratory who generated the result file has omitted certain details from the document, like the patient's DOB, or the collection date, unfortunately there is no way for Gentu to call up and display that information - the information is simply not there for Gentu to display.

 If you did wish for that information to be available when you view the result file, it may be worth contacting the sending laboratory to see if they can arrange for this information to be included, and the result file re-sent to you.